syncfusion-content/winui-docs/winui/Chart/DataMarkers/Label.md

 ## Rotation

-[Rotation](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_Rotation) property is used to define the angle to which the label has to rotate.
+[Rotation](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_Rotation) property is used to define the angle at which the label must rotate.
 The following code demonstrates the label rotating angle.

 {% tabs %}